 Silymarin has also been investigated in people with allergic rhinitis due to its known protective effects against oxidative stress.
 In a randomized clinical trial, patients with allergic rhinitis were given either silymarin or a placebo together with usual antihistamine.
 The effects on levels of markers of allergic rhinitis were assessed.
 The study found that improvements in the severity of allergic rhinitis was seen in both groups, however to a greater extent in the group taking the silymarin.
 The researchers concluded that silymarin may be useful in helping to manage symptoms of allergic rhinitis.

 Milk thistle for melasma

-Silymarin cream has also been investigated as a topical treatment for melasma – a condition associated with dark patches of skin, typically on the face.
-A clinical study assessed the safety and effectiveness of a cream containing silymarin in treating melasma.
+Milk thistle silymarin cream has also been investigated as a topical treatment for melasma – a condition associated with dark patches of skin, typically on the face.
+A clinical study assessed the safety and effectiveness of milk thistle for treating melasma.
 In the first part of the study, researchers treated albino rabbits with silymarin cream prior to sun exposure.
 These rabbits were compared with rabbits who either had no treatment or a placebo treatment.
 In the second part of the study, patients with melasma applied the cream each day for a one-month period.
-The researchers found that silymarin improved melasma, specifically, pigmentation and size.
+The researchers found that milk thistle silymarin improved melasma, specifically, pigmentation and size.
 The differences were noticed within the first week of treatment, and were not associated with any side effects.
 The researchers suggest that silymarin is a “safe new candidate effective treatment for melasma.”